Strange Fruit: Billie Holiday's performances and recordings

 Holiday recorded two major sessions of the song at Commodore, one in 1939 and one in 1944.
-The song was highly regarded; the 1939 recording eventually sold a million copies, in time becoming Holiday's biggest-selling recording.
+The song was highly regarded; the 1939 recording eventually sold a million copies, in time becoming the biggest-selling recording of Holiday's career.

 In her 1956 autobiography, Lady Sings the Blues, Holiday suggested that she, together with Meeropol, her accompanist Sonny White, and arranger Danny Mendelsohn, set the poem to music.
 The writers David Margolick and Hilton Als dismissed that claim in their work Strange Fruit: The Biography of a Song, writing that hers was "an account that may set a record for most misinformation per column inch".
 When challenged, Holiday—whose autobiography had been ghostwritten by William Dufty—claimed, "I ain't never read that book."

 Holiday was so well known for her rendition of "Strange Fruit" that "she crafted a relationship to the song that would make them inseparable".
 Holiday's 1939 version of the song was included in the National Recording Registry on January 27, 2003.

 In October 1939, Samuel Grafton of the New York Post said of "Strange Fruit", "If the anger of the exploited ever mounts high enough in the South, it now has its Marseillaise."
-In an attempt to have a two-thirds majority in the Senate that would break the filibusters by southern senators, anti-racism activists were encouraged to mail copies of "Strange Fruit" to their senators.
+The anti-lynching movement adopted "Strange Fruit" as its anthem.
+Since the 1930s several unsuccessful attempts were made in Congress to have lynching made a federal crime which were stymied by filibusters in the Senate by Southerners.
+In an attempt to achieve a two-thirds majority in the Senate that would break the filibusters by Southern senators, anti-racism activists were encouraged to mail copies of "Strange Fruit" to their senators.

-Notable covers
+Cover versions

+Other notable cover versions of the song include the renditions of Nina Simone, UB 40, Siouxsie and the Banshees and Jeff Buckley.
+The Financial Times considered that Nina Simone "came close" to the original song "with her similarly bleak 1965 version".
+Journalist Fiona Sturges noted that "other interpreters have included Diana Ross, Jeff Buckley, Siouxsie and the Banshees, Cocteau Twins and Robert Wyatt", adding that "Kanye West revived interest in the song when he sampled Simone’s recording for his 2013 track 'Blood on the Leaves'."
+The Times remarked that when West sampled it for a song, "about an ex-girlfriend, there was uproar."
+In contrast journalist Robert Dean noted that other covers "from acts as varied as UB40 and Siouxsie and the Banshees, have been highly respectful."
+The New York Times wrote that "Josh White and Nina Simone were among the few artists to attempt it in the 1950s and 1960s.
+But [...] many other musicians—from Sting to Dee Dee Bridgewater to Tori Amos to Cassandra Wilson to UB40 to Siouxsie and the Banshees—have recorded "Strange Fruit," each cut an act of courage given Holiday's continuing hold over the song".